paradigmxyz/reth/book/developers/exex/remote.md

 path = "src/consumer.rs"
 ```

-As you can see, we also added a build dependency for Tonic.
+We also added a build dependency for Tonic.
 We will use it to generate the Rust code for our
 Protobuf definitions at compile time.

 Also, we now have two separate binaries: